 - Note that cookie dough made with cake mix is often quite sticky.
 If your dough is sticky, don’t fret, that’s normal!
 If it’s too difficult to work with you can chill it in the refrigerator for 30 minutes and that should help.

 - This recipe is fairly forgiving.
 If your box of cake mix is an ounce too small or too large, this recipe should still work.

 - 1 (16.5-ounce) box red velvet cake mix

-- 1/3 cup oil
+- 1/3 cup (80 ml) oil

-- 2 large eggs
+- 2 large eggs at room temperature

-- 1 cup white chocolate chips
+- 1 cup (190 grams) white chocolate chips

-- Preheat oven to 350°F. Line two large baking sheets with parchment paper or silicone baking mats and set aside.
+- Preheat the oven to 350°F (177°C).
+Line two large baking sheets with parchment paper or silicone baking mats and set aside.

 - In a large mixing bowl, add the cake mix, oil, and eggs and mix until fully combined.
 Add in the white chocolate chips and fold into the dough until well combined.
 Scoop two tablespoon sized balls of cookie dough onto the prepared baking sheets, making sure to leave a little room between each one.

 - Bake at 350°F for 10 to 12 minutes or until the tops of the cookies are set.
 Remove from the oven and allow the cookies to cool for 5 to 10 minutes on the baking sheet, then transfer them to a wire rack to finish cooling.